yosugi/intent-script/intent-script-spec-en.md

 While traditional programming languages focus on "how to implement," IntentScript focuses solely on describing intent and objectives.

 Its natural-language-friendly expressions and comments are designed with interpretation by LLMs in mind.
-Rather than serving as a static specification language, IntentScript aims to be a collaborative foundation that enables shared and evolving intent between humans and AI.
+Beyond static specification, IntentScript serves as a collaborative foundation for shared and evolving intent between humans and AI.

 ## Language Design Principles

 * YAML-based syntax
   * No dedicated parser needed
   * Aims for a balance between formal and natural language
 * Avoidance of Turing-completeness
   * Recursive and looping control structures are intentionally excluded
   * Focused on intent structuring, freeing users from implementation details
 * Support for gradual formality
   * Balances formal rigor with natural-language flexibility
   * Allows coexistence of different abstraction levels within the same system
 * Zero learning curve
   * Usable by anyone familiar with natural language
   * No prior programming knowledge required
+* Zero setup cost
+  * Supports loading specs from external sources
+  * Scripts can be used directly by pasting into an LLM prompt
+* Flexible AI execution
+  * Error handling and exceptional conditions are delegated to AI judgment

-## File Format and Extension
+### File Format and Extension

 IntentScript files use the `.is.yml` extension: